spinnaker/spinnaker.github.io/reference/pipeline/stages/index.md

 ## General

 ### AWS CodeBuild
-Run an AWS CodeBuild build by specifing the name of the project.
-Sources and image used by the build can be from upstream stages.
+Run an AWS CodeBuild build by specifying the name of the project.
+The Sources and the image used by the build can be from upstream stages.
 Artifacts produced by the build can be injected into the pipeline and used by downstream stages.